Ex-Deputy FBI Director Andrew McCabe Sues Over What He Calls Wrongful Firing

 Trump and Republicans said that meant McCabe was a Democrat and accordingly biased against the president, which McCabe has all along denied.

-The U.S. Attorney's Office in Washington, D.C., and a grand jury there have been considering whether McCabe may have broken any laws.
+The U.S. attorney's office in Washington, D.C., and a grand jury there have been considering whether McCabe may have broken any laws.
 So far no charges have been filed.